Research Topics

 Representative publications:

-Oliveira et al. (2023) on summation in multiple control.
+Oliveira et al. (2023) on summation in multiple control

-Petursdottir et al. (2020) on emergent tacting.
+Petursdottir et al. (2020) on emergent tacting

 Evaluating teaching procedures and designs

-This strand of translational research overlaps both with our research on derived stimulus relations and our research verbal behavior and bidirectional naming.
-Here, however, the focus is on evaluating the efficiency and efficacy of different teaching procedures and training designs.
+This strand of translational research overlaps both with our research on derived stimulus relations and our research on verbal behavior and bidirectional naming.
+Here, however, the focus is on evaluating the efficiency and efficacy of teaching procedures and training designs.
 In recent years, we have evaluated several aspects of equivalence-based teaching designs, using basic laboratory tasks.
 In addition, we have recently been doing some work on foreign-language instruction.

 Representative publications:

-Oliveira et al. (2021) on the efficiency on equivalence-based instruction.
+Oliveira et al. (2021) on the efficiency on equivalence-based instruction

-Gee et al. (2020) on procedures for teaching auditory-visual conditional discriminations.
+Gee et al. (2020) on procedures for teaching auditory-visual conditional discriminations

 Evaluating language intervention procedures

 This research similarly focuses on how the outcomes of teaching are affected by procedural and design variables, but in the context of teaching language and communication skills to children with severe language delays due to neurodevelopmental disorders.
-This area of research is not a primary current focus of our lab, but we maintain intermittent activity in it through collaboration with other researchers.
+This area of research is not a primary current focus of our lab, but we maintain intermittent activity through collaboration with other researchers.

 Representative publications:

-Lepper & Petursdottir (2017) on the effects of response-contingent stimulus pairing on vocalization of speech sounds.
+Lepper & Petursdottir (2017) on the effects of response-contingent stimulus pairing on vocalization of speech sounds

 Thakore & Petursdottir (2022) on establishing divergent intraverbal responding.